The Snow Queen

 At the bush with red berries, Gerda climbed off the reindeer.

 There she was, with no boots and her feet bare in the cold snow.
 But the Snow Queen’s palace was right ahead of her, its blue lights burning in the windows.
-So Gerda walked on.
+So Gerda walked on, calling and calling for Kai.

-As she went, she called and called for Kai.
-And then, at last, there he was!
-He was sitting on his knees on top of a frozen lake.
-A throne sat on the lake, and it was empty.
-The Snow Queen had given Kai a job of arranging pieces of ice into words.
-Other pieces of ice he must make into numbers.
+Then at last, there he was!
+Kai was sitting on his knees on top of a frozen lake.
+A throne sat on the lake, and the throne was empty.
+The Snow Queen had given Kai a job of arranging thin slices of ice into words.
+Other slices of ice he must make into numbers.
 For this frozen lake was the Lake of Reason.
 And the throne was the very throne of the Snow Queen.

 "Kai!" called Gerda.
 But he did not look up.